Stellarator: Divertor

-MUSE

-The MUSE device at Princeton Plasma Physics Laboratory uses primarily commercial parts such as 10000 permanent magnets to build a research stellarator.
-The magnets are embedded in a 3D printed nylon matrix.
-It adopted the magnetic surface charge method.
-Peak internal stress was found to be less than 7 MPa.
-It is the first quasi--axisymmetric experiment.

 Private sector

 Private sector stellarator projects began emerging in 2018.
 Participants include Renaissance Fusion, Proxima Fusion, Type One, and Thea Energy.

 Proxima Fusion is a Munich-based spin-off from the Max Planck Institute for Plasma Physics, which steered the W7-X experiment.
 In February 2025, it announced plans to build a test magnet from high-temperature superconductors in 2027 and a demo unit in 2031.

-Type One is seeking $200 million in investment to add to $82 million raised in 2024.
+Type One Energy was founded in 2019 by Randall Volberg and scientists from the University of Wisconsin-Madison and Oak Ridge National Laboratory.
+In January 2026, the company secured an additional $87 million with efforts to raise a further $250 million for its Series B at a $900 million pre-money valuation.
 Its Infinity One system is intended to validate its design, with construction beginning in 2026.
 Infinity Two is intended to produce net power.
 That machine is designed to cover 14 meters and generate 800 MWt, resulting in 350 MWe.

 PPPL spinout Thea Energy plans to shape its fields with angled circular coils finetuned with flat magnets.